HVML/PurC/README.md

               default value is not specified (nil).
             - For the renderer protocol `purcmc`, default value is `unix:///var/tmp/purcmc.sock`.

+  -t --request=< json_file | - >
+        The JSON file contains the request data which will be passed to the HVML programs; use `-` if the JSON data will be given through stdin stream.

   -q --quiet
         Execute the program quietly (without redundant output).